oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ##### 3.1.3.3.3 Full Product Name Type - Product Identification Helper - Model Numbers

-The list of models (`model_numbers`) of value type `array` with 1 or more items contains a list of parts, or full model numbers.
+The list of models (`model_numbers`) of value type `array` with 1 or more unique items contains a list of parts, or full model numbers.

 A list of models SHOULD only be used if a certain range of model numbers with its corresponding software version is affected, or the model numbers change during update.